Japal/zCompositions/README.md

 zCompositions
 =============

-Imputation of Zeros and Nondetects in Compositional Data Sets
+Imputation of Zeros, Nondetects and Missing Data in Compositional Data Sets